 Worth getting out of bed for

 Start with what’s at the hotel itself: join group sun-salutation yoga sessions; unwind in the spa and hammam; hit the gym; borrow bikes.
-Banana Beach is a pretty, sandy beach with sunbeds and umbrellas to hire.
-It’s a cut above the islands’ mass-market beaches – especially when you factor in the excellent beach bar and its delicious burgers and milkshakes.
+Banana Beach is a pretty, sandy stretch with sunbeds and umbrellas to hire.
+It’s a cut above the islands’ mass-market beaches – especially when you factor in the excellent waterside bar and its delicious burgers and milkshakes.
 Alternatively, join the locals at Makris Gialos, a small, stony beach with crystalline water; there are no umbrellas or beds to hire, and a minimum of tourists, too.
-Xigia Beach is set near sulphurous caves: the water may be a little bit on the pongy side, but it also has healing properties, helping with skin conditions, arthritis, joint pains and other complaints.
-The small pebbly beach also has a fleet of sun beds and shades.
+Xigia Beach is set near sulphurous caves: the water may be a little bit on the pongy side, but it also has healing properties, helping with skin conditions, arthritis, joint pains and other complaints – it's pebbly, with a fleet of sunbeds and shades.
 Treat yourselves to a private tour of Navagio Beach – aka Shipwreck Beach, one of Greece’s most iconic stretches of sand – which can only be accessed via boat.
 On this half- or full-day expedition, you’ll have the chance to stop off at other secluded coves and beaches en route.

 Avlion Rizospaston and Desylla Street in Zante Town is open all day, offering organic, vegan and gluten-free options in a pale and pretty space.
 The owner is a personal trainer – hence the menu’s healthy leanings.
 Fioro Tou Levante is a traditional taverna with 360-degree views in Meso Gerakari on the west coast, a 45-minute drive from the hotel.
 (Ask staff for directions.)
 Movida Sky Bar and Restaurant earns its name with a lofty perch and impressive views over Zakynthos town; Aperitto on the edge of Agios Sostis and Dominicale in Argassi both ace relaxed, fishy suppers.
 For something a little more fancy, visitProsilioin Zakynthos town which serves creative cuisine in an informal setting.